sassoftware/devsascom-rest-api-samples/CoreServices/listData.md

 In this example, you specify the following metadata for the new list:
 - 'name' (must be unique across all list definitions)
-- 'state' (must be 'active' or 'inactive')
+- 'state' (must be 'deployed' or 'developing')
 - 'description' (optional)
 - 'isImmutable' ('true' or 'false' to indicate whether the contents can be modified after you create the list.
 The default is 'false'.)
 - 'label' (optional)